 The Company is a Central Public Sector Undertaking controlled by Central Government through Ministry of Railways by holding its entire shares (refer Note 15 of the Notes to Financial Statements).
 Pursuant to Paragraph 25 & 26 of Ind AS 24, entities over which the same government has control or joint control of, or significant influence, then the reporting entity and other entities shall be regarded as related parties.
 The Company has applied the exemption available for government related entities and have made limited disclosures in the financial statements.
-Entities with which the Company has significant transactions with MOR, RDSO, Rites Ltd, Konkan, Railtel, IRCTC, Concor, RVNL, Indian Railway, CRIS.
+Entities with which the Company has significant transactions are MOR, RDSO, RITES Ltd, Konkan, RailTel, IRCTC, CONCOR, RVNL, Indian Railways, CRIS.